-The employment situation continued to improve in 2018 (Exhibit 1).
-The U.S. economy added 2.6 million new jobs (220,000 a month) and that metric has re-accelerated.
-Total employment increased 1.8% which was faster than the steady 0.7% population growth.
-In fact, we added more jobs than people last year!
-The unemployment rate ended the year at 3.9%, well within the range of what Fed currently considers full employment.
-Likewise, U-6 rate dropped to 7.6% – it’s a broader measure defined as “Total unemployed, plus all marginally attached workers plus total employed part time for economic reasons”.
-So the job market is quite solid!
+Now that full-year GDP numbers are out I can finish the 2019 year-in-review series by taking a look at major economic indicators.
+The employment situation continued to improve in 2019 (Exhibit 1).
+The U.S. economy added 2.1 million new jobs (176,000 a month), which was a deceleration from 2.7 million in 2018.
+Total employment increased 1.4% which was faster than the steady 0.6% population growth.
+The unemployment rate ended the year at 3.5%, which is well within the range of what Fed currently considers full employment.
+Likewise, U-6 rate dropped to 6.7% – it’s a broader measure defined as “Total unemployed, plus all marginally attached workers plus total employed part time for economic reasons”.
+So the job market is very strong going into the election year.

 Exhibit 1 – Employment